 The (small) payroll giving component of the donations reported in this expenditure are available within 20 days of the end of the month in which the donation was made, and actual data is used for both the 2015/16 and 2016/17 years.

 The Independent Earner Tax Credit (IETC) can be claimed at year end, or during the year through the PAYE system.
 For the year-end claims, the amount is compiled directly from IR3 tax returns or personal tax summaries.
 For the PAYE claims of people who do not square up at year end, the amount of IETC claimed is imputed monthly from the PAYE earnings of people who have selected ‘ME' tax codes for their PAYE.
 This monthly imputation annualises the earnings of that particular month, and imputes entitlement on the basis of these monthly earnings, not on the basis of the annual earnings.

 The final step in quantification of IETC for any given return period is an estimate for late claims.
 Not all claims are made within a year of their entitlement, and back periods can continue to grow as late claims are made through the square-up process.
-From past experience, over $20 million of additional claims can be made in second and subsequent years.
+From past experience, up to $20 million of additional claims can be made in second and subsequent years.

 Māori Authorities: donations